bitofhope/yunogen/README.md

 The Yuno generator is an ncurses-based solution to a severe lack of adorableness in Unix-like operating systems.

-Yunogen generates a widening ASCII art piece in likeness of Yuno from the Critically acclaimed manga series *Hidamari Sketch*.
+Yunogen generates a widening ASCII art piece in likeness of Yuno from the critically acclaimed manga series *Hidamari Sketch*.

 Yunogen is written in C for performance, portability, and above all cuteness.
 It strives to be bloat free and follow the KISS principle.